Architecting Conversational AI Systems

 1. Introduction: Beyond Single-Shot Commands

-Conversational AI is the science of Multi-turn Interaction.
+Conversational AI (2025+) is the transition to Multi-turn Interaction.
 It requires the system to maintain a Dialog State across minutes or even hours of conversation.
-It must handle interruptions, corrections, and anaphora (“What about it?”).
+It must handle interruptions (Barge-In), corrections (“No, I meant Boston, UK”), and anaphora (“Send it to him”).

 2. The Functional Blueprint: The Five Core Modules